tq-systems/meta-tq/meta-tq/doc/README.TQMa93xx.md

 ## Known Issues

-* CPU mask 1.0 and older print an error when loading Edglock driver.
+* CPU mask 1.0 and older print an error when loading driver for secure enclave driver.
 Driver loads successful but the system may lack secure boot features.
 * Not all USB sticks are detected properly in U-Boot
 * Using `usb reset` in U-Boot will give a warning from Type-C port controller.
 * eth1 does not work after suspend, needs `ip link set down/up dev eth1` to be functional
 * When using `i2c probe` command in U-Boot all valid addresses respond instead of addresses used by a physical connected device.
-* Some Linux kernel boot warnings regarding missing optional supplies in DTB.
+* linux-imx-tq_6.1: Some Linux kernel boot warnings regarding missing optional supplies in DTB.
+* The NPU driver `ethosu` assumes the Cortex-M33 is not running.
+Starting Cortex-M33 from e.g. u-boot or using remoteproc is not supported by `ethosu` driver

 ## MBa91 differences